TiantianZ399/Deep-Decison-Optimize/README.md

 Happy to contact and discuss ideas through email.

-🔥This is the repo implementation first prosposed at https://arxiv.org/abs/2509.18138 (short for RIPLM rank induced Plucket Luce Mirror deceny), and the full paper about DDO（short for Deep Decision Optimization) generalizing RIPLM is soon coming out.
+🔥This is the repo implementation first prosposed at https://arxiv.org/abs/2509.18138 (short for RIPLM rank induced Plucket Luce Mirror descent), and the full paper about DDO（short for Deep Decision Optimization) generalizing RIPLM is soon coming out.
 Here is a short tutorial about these two meyhods.

 # RIPLM vs General DFL Benchmarks